KarmaYama/cleansh/cleansh/COMMANDS.md

 ### 10.1.
 Sanitizing Past Docker Logs to a File (Batch):

   * **Description:** Dumps all historical logs from a container, sanitizes them, and saves to a file.
 This is generally the **recommended and most stable approach** for persistent logging.
-When satisfied with the output, you can stop the Docker container, and `cleansh` will have already redacted the output to the specified file or the terminal if no output file was given.
+When satisfied with the output, you can stop the Docker container, and `CleanSH` will have already redacted the output to the specified file or the terminal if no output file was given.

   * **Command:**